GoogleCloudPlatform/generative-ai/RESOURCES.md

 # Google Generative AI resources

-A collection of videos, codelabs, courses, repositories, articles that help everyone learn more about Google Generative AI offerings.
+A collection of resources that helps everyone learn more about Google Generative AI offerings.

 Please submit additional resources via a PR.